azs06/azs06.github.io/src/content/blog/mcp-explained.md

 It was smart enough to find out the todo item that is related to my family.

 This is a very trivial example, MCP is way more powerful, there are tons of free-to-use MCP servers available already.
-Here you can find tons of great MCP servers
+Here you can find tons of great MCP servers.

 https://github.com/punkpeye/awesome-mcp-servers

 You can combine multiple MCP servers to do powerful stuff, like use Playwright MCP and combine it with DuckDuckGo MCP to search, open a website, and perform actions on it, or compare different search results and create an analysis based on the result.
 The possibilities are endless.

 **Note:** Notice how we are using the TypeScript SDK to develop the MCP server on stdio (standard input/output).
-If you are interested in how the underlying technology works, please feel free to check their GitHub repo
+If you are interested in how the underlying technology works, please feel free to check their GitHub repo.

 **Final Note:** No AI was use to write this article, but AI was used to review and add correction tho the article.
 The thumbnail was generated using Gemni pro 2.5 model.